Gunstro/megamvx/README.md

 Story Tether: It's what connects the players to the narrative and to each other.
 No matter how far the story "sails" into strange realms, this tether ensures it remains a coherent, collaborative experience.

-The Megaton System, MAST™, and all associated logos and content are © [Year] [Your Name/Company Name].
+The Megaton System, MAST™, and all associated logos and content are © [2008] [Gunstro Holdings (Pty) Ltd].
 All rights reserved

 # MegatonCities MVX - Project Master Plan